Buenos Aires Provincial Police

+Organisation

 It is one of the biggest police services of Argentina, responsible for policing a province of over 15 million inhabitants, about 38% of Argentina's entire population.

 The Federal Capital district of Buenos Aires city is under the separate jurisdiction of the Buenos Aires City Police.

 The institution is usually referred to as Policía Bonaerense, where bonaerense is the demonym for the Province of Buenos Aires.
 This contrasts with porteño, used for the inhabitants of the Buenos Aires city.

-This police force is subordinate to the Provincial Ministry of Security headed by Minister Sergio Berni.
-The Chief of the force is Daniel Alberto García, after Fabian Perroni quit the police force in November 2019.
+This police force is subordinate to the Provincial Ministry of Security headed by Javier Alonso.

-Police Ranks
+Ranks

+Former

 Until January 2005, the Buenos Aires Police used the same rank system as employed by the Federal Police and other Argentine provincial police forces.

 This system consisted of seventeen ranks, of which nine were for (commissioned) officers and eight were for sub-officers (including the basic rank of agent).

 A new and simplified rank system was established through passage of a law governing police personnel.

 This system officially abolished the distinction between (commissioned) officers and sub-officers.
 It instituted a rank system consisting of the following nine ranks, listed in descending order:

-Current rank system
+Current

 As of 2009, a new law modified the police ranks and established some variations (Ley 13.982/09).

 It establishes different personnel rankings ("Escalafones" as they are called in Spanish), which relate to operational responsibilities: